 8. Lowers Cholesterol

-Consuming high-fiber foods like Kamut is effective for lowering cholesterol because fiber aids the digestive system and helps the body get rid of toxins and unwanted waste.
+Consuming high-fiber foods like Kamut is effective for lowering cholesterol — making it a top cholesterol-lowering food — because fiber aids the digestive system and helps the body get rid of toxins and unwanted waste.

 A 2013 study published in the European Journal of Clinical Nutrition compared Kamut wheat to semi-whole-grain wheat.
 Participants consumed products, including pasta, bread and crackers, made from one of the wheat types.